gtuck/web1430-Course-Docs/scripts/README-grader.md

 - Default text report with a breakdown per rubric item, total score, and a console preview.
 - JSON output: add `--out json`.

+Notes in Results
+- Each grader includes a Notes section summarizing any missing or partial rubric items.
+- Batch CSVs include a `notes` column with concise reasons for deductions.

 Rubric mapping (25 pts)
 - Uses `console.log()` (2)
 - Number and string values (2)